OpenNebula/docs/source/administration/virtualization/vcenterg.rst

 Therefore there is no need to convert your current Virtual Machines or import/export them through any process; once ready just save them as VM Templates in vCenter, following `this procedure <http://pubs.vmware.com/vsphere-55/index.jsp?topic=%2Fcom.vmware.vsphere.vm_admin.doc%2FGUID-FE6DE4DF-FAD0-4BB0-A1FD-AFE9A40F4BFE_copy.html>`__.

-.. note:: After a VM Template is cloned and booted into a vCenter Cluster it can access VMware advanced features and it can be managed through the OpenNebula provisioning portal or through vCenter (e.g. to move the VM to another datastore or migrate it to another ESX).
+.. note:: After a VM Template is cloned and booted into a vCenter Cluster it can access VMware advanced features and it can be managed through the OpenNebula provisioning portal -to control the lifecycle, add/remove NICs, make snapshots- or through vCenter (e.g. to move the VM to another datastore or migrate it to another ESX).
 OpenNebula will poll vCenter to detect these changes and update its internal representation accordingly.

 Requirements
 ============

 The following must be met for a functional vCenter environment:

-- vCenter 5.5+, with at least one cluster aggregating at least one ESX 5.5+ host.
+- vCenter 5.5, with at least one cluster aggregating at least one ESX 5.5 host.

 - Define a vCenter user for OpenNebula.
 This vCenter user (let's call her oneadmin) needs to have access to the ESX clusters that OpenNebula will manage.
 In order to avoid problems, the hassle free approach is to declare this oneadmin user as Administrator.
 In production environments though, it may be needed to perform a more fine grained permission assigment (please note that the following permissions related to operations are related to the use that OpenNebula does with this operations):